open-ephys/gui-docs/source/Tutorials/How-To-Make-Your-Own-Plugin.rst

       return true;
    }

-Now, we are ready to add events in our process function:
+Now, we are ready to add events to inside our process method:

 .. code-block:: c++
    :caption: TTLEventGenerator.cpp

-   void TTLEventGenerator::process(AudioSampleBuffer* buffer)
+   void TTLEventGenerator::process(AudioBuffer<float>* buffer)
    {

       // loop through the streams